Extinction Rebellion roadblock

 Stratford to Hackney Wick, London.
 Fri 19 Oct 2018

-and less wide views with rectilinear perspective.
-Almost all were taken
+images and less wide views with rectilinear perspective.
+Almost all

-across one of its bleaker areas before leading to the footbridge
+then across one of its bleaker areas before leading to the footbridge

 across the canal to Wallis Road.
-I then walked down to White Posts Lane and then
+I then walked down to White Posts

 Dept Business, Energy & Industrial Strategy.
 Fri 19 Oct 2018

-Island carrying his ship Thunderbird 2 to the Dept for
+Tracy Island carrying his ship Thunderbird 2 to the Dept for

-Business, Energy and Industrial Strategy (BEIS) in London to offer his organisation's assistance
+Business, Energy and Industrial Strategy (BEIS) in London to offer

-emissions to avoid disastrous global warming and climate change by banning
+disastrous global warming and climate change by banning all fracking.

-time on changing its name than developing sensible policies, refused to
+more time on changing its name than developing sensible policies,

 Mike Seaborne Isle of Dogs